heibylau/habit_tracker/README.md

 ## TO-DO
 - ~~Remove debug logging when changing days~~
 - ~~Add buttons to view past days habbit history~~
-- Add interface to modify habit list
+- Add interface to add to, and modify the habit list
 - Decide on gamified elements
 - Properly close the database on termination
 - Data visulations (trends)